 - php -d memory_limit=256M finder_indexer.php

 - Try to identify which content items are causing the indexer to run out of memory.
-If it's not obvious then you might try disabling all the Smart Search plugins except one.
+If it's not obvious then you might try disabling all Smart Search plugins except one.
 Running the indexer with only one plugin enabled at a time should reveal which content type(s) are causing the issue.
-As a last resort you might consider breaking a few exceptionally large content items into separate items.
-If the problem is with a custom content type then look at the plugin code and consider indexing less of the available content per item.
+As a last resort consider breaking a few exceptionally large content items into separate items.
+If the problem is with a custom content type, look at the plugin code and consider indexing less of the available content per item.

 - There is currently no concurrency locking to prevent more than one process running the indexer at the same time.
 This will almost certainly result in a corrupt index.
 Even someone saving changes to a content item while a full index is being carried out could potentially damage the index.